elroei/currency-view-dashboard/README.md

 ## 📈 Dashboard Features

 - **Modern, responsive UI** with TailwindCSS and custom design.
+- **Session-based login/logout:** Only authenticated users can access the dashboard.
+- **User-specific data:** Balances, transactions, and actions reflect the logged-in user only.
+- **Profile & Settings modal:** Edit profile info, change password, set preferences, and view activity log in a modern glassy modal.
+- **Change password:** Securely update your password from the settings modal.
+- **Language support:** Instantly switch between English and Hebrew throughout the UI.
+- **Password confirmation before transfers:** Extra security step before sending money.
 - **Theme toggle:** Light/dark mode available in the settings panel.
-- **In-app notifications:**
-  - All important actions (deposits, transfers, rate alerts) trigger notifications in the UI.
+- **In-app notifications:** All important actions (deposits, transfers, rate alerts) trigger notifications in the UI.
-- **Rate Alerts:**
-  - Set custom alerts for the USD > ILS exchange rate.
-  - Alerts are saved in your browser and persist across reloads.
-  - When the rate meets or exceeds your threshold, you receive an in-app notification.
-  - Manage (add/remove) active alerts in the dashboard.
+- **Rate Alerts:** Set custom alerts for exchange rates.
+Alerts are saved in your browser and persist across reloads.
+When the rate meets or exceeds your threshold, you receive an in-app notification.
+Manage (add/remove) active alerts in the dashboard.
-- **Currency conversion:**
-  - Each currency card shows the original amount and the equivalent in ILS, calculated using the most recent historical rate.
-  - The total wallet balance is always shown in your selected display currency, with all conversions based on the latest rates.
+- **Currency conversion:** Each currency card shows the original amount and the equivalent in ILS, calculated using the most recent historical rate.
+The total wallet balance is always shown in your selected display currency, with all conversions based on the latest rates.
-- **Transaction history:**
-  - View all recent transactions, including deposits and transfers, with equivalent values in ILS.
+- **Transaction history:** View all recent transactions, including deposits and transfers, with equivalent values in ILS.
-- **Quick deposit and transfer:**
-  - Instantly add funds or transfer between users with a simple, intuitive UI.
+- **Quick deposit and transfer:** Instantly add funds or transfer between users with a simple, intuitive UI.

 ---